The Trump Freight Train

 “Here comes the orator!
 With his flood of words, and his drop of reason.” —Benjamin Franklin (1735)

 Donald Trump’s campaign is rolling into the primaries with the force of a freight train.
 It is a case study of how a wealthy, masterful self-promoter can keep himself front-and-center in the mainstream media, and how that keeps him on top in the polls in a field with multiple opponents.
 Though Trump could buy his way to a Republican primary victory, he won’t have to.

-There are three factors propelling Trump’s lead.
+There are four factors propelling Trump’s lead.
 But first, here is some broad info on Trump.

 Beyond all the bluster, he surrounds himself with smart and capable people.
 He is, first and foremost, a promoter and negotiator — and has cashed in on those attributes.
 He compensates and treats most of his high-level people well and is liked by them.
 He can be as amusing as he is annoying.
 Notably, he has a similar demographic appeal to that of Ronald Reagan.
 Though President Reagan had a long and distinguished conservative record prior to his election in 1981 — which Trump most certainly does not — Trump does attract “Reagan Democrats,” blue-collar workers who helped secure sweeping Republican victories in 1980 and 1984.